Inflect logo

 Market Access, Business & Tax Climate

-Tax Advantage For Data Centers: Wisconsin provides a significant sales and use tax exemption for qualifying data centers.
-This incentive applies to the purchase of IT equipment, software, and electricity, substantially lowering both the initial capital investment and long-term operating costs.
+Tax Advantage For Data Centers: Wisconsin provides a sales and use tax exemption for equipment and power used in qualified data centers.
+This incentive lowers the total cost of ownership for long-term infrastructure deployments and equipment refresh cycles.

 Natural Disaster Risk